akshayyadawad/Melanoma_Skin_Cancer_Detection/README.md

 Dataset link → https://drive.google.com/file/d/1HTdQy67G55pe-689U5SmiXHTNAyFA0fj/view?usp=drive_link

-You can leverage Google Colab for model training, as it offers the advantage of cloud computing resources, potentially reducing the time required for training due to its access to GPU or TPU accelerators.
+NOTE: You can leverage Google Colab for model training, as it offers the advantage of cloud computing resources, potentially reducing the time required for training due to its access to GPU or TPU accelerators.